Fact sheet on industry code for visiting residential aged care homes during COVID-19

 Infection prevention and control leads

 Victorian services only- Residential Aged Care Visitation Assistant (RACVA) role promotes the health and wellbeing of residents by direct assistance to the residents and their families enabling communication.
 RACVAs can help with safe in person visits by family members as well as using technology supported communication where it may be needed.
 RACVAs can also assist residents with activities of daily living that are not intimate, specialised, or health related.
 RACVAs can be deployed to a facility for a minimum of 2 weeks and can be negotiated for longer term placements.
-For more information, please refer to this link.
+For more information, please visit the Department of Health website.

 Supporting safe, quality care for aged care consumers during visitor restrictions